tomwassenberg/certbot-ocsp-fetcher/README.md

 stapling.

-The script works by utilizing the OCSP URL embedded in a certificate, and saving the OCSP responses in locations that can be referenced in the nginx configurations of the websites that use the certificates.
+The script works by utilizing the OCSP URL embedded in a certificate, and saving the OCSP responses in staples that can be referenced in the nginx configurations of the websites that use the certificates.
 The script can behave in two ways.